smancke/guble/README.md

 * Correct behaviour for receive command with maxCount on subtopics
 * Make Notification Messages optional by client configuration
 * Cancel of fetch in the message store and multiple concurrent fetch Commands for the same topic
+* Adjust semantics for partiontion, user and groups

 ## Roadmap Release 0.3
 * Cleanup, documentation, and test coverage of the gcm connector